boliviabits/mi_resiliencia/README.md

 In order to install the application, the database and the geoserver must be installed first.

-### Installation database
+### Spatial database
+In the best case you use your own PostgreSQL installation and add a new database.
+Otherwise, install PostgreSQL on a server.

-Download and install PostgreSQL from: https://www.postgresql.org/download
+- Download and install PostgreSQL from: https://www.postgresql.org/download
 - Run the standard installation, including PostGIS package

+#### Setup database ####
-- Login to the database using psql in the CLI
+- Login to postgresql using psql in the CLI
 	```
- 	sudo -i
  	sudo su postgres
  	psql
  	```